sedazam/sedazam/README.md

 # 👋 Hi, I'm Sed

-Aspiring programmer with a background in Business Management, now transitioning into tech to build a career at the intersection of finance and software development.
+I speak two languages
+Business and Programming
+I’m on a mission to bring them together.
+With a degree in Business Management and a solid foundation in finance, I’m now diving deep into JavaScript and Python to turn ideas into real, working software.

 ### 👨‍💻 About Me